zarpafantasma/corpus_rythmos/I- Scientific_Papers/001-en_US-Multiscale_Temporal_Relativity_RTM.md

 **6.1 Overview**

-To validate the Multiscale Temporal Relativity (RTM) framework, we conducted a comprehensive suite of numerical simulations across seven distinct network topologies, designed to span the theoretical spectrum of scaling exponents.
-Each simulation measured the Mean First-Passage Time (MFPT) or equivalent temporal observable as a function of system size $L$, extracting the scaling exponent $\backslash alpha$ via log-log regression analysis.
+To validate the Multiscale Temporal Relativity (RTM) framework, we conducted eight numerical simulation cases (A-H) spanning the theoretical spectrum of scaling exponents.
+Seven cases (A-G) are pre-specified independent tests, while H is a model-dependent confinement consistency check.
+Each simulation measured the Mean First-Passage Time (MFPT) or equivalent temporal observable as a function of an explicitly defined characteristic scale $L$, extracting the scaling exponent $\backslash alpha$ via log-log regression analysis.

-Table 1 summarizes the results obtained from high-resolution simulations across all predicted regimes.
-These results demonstrate a direct correspondence between network topology and the temporal scaling exponent $\backslash alpha$.
+Table 1 summarizes the high-resolution simulation results.
+Flat Small-World (C) is retained because its MFPT follows a power law when expressed against intrinsic graph-geodesic length; it belongs to the diffusive class and does not define an additional $\alpha$-band.
+The separate relation $\mathcal{l}(N)\sim\log N$ describes how that intrinsic metric grows with node count.

 **Table 1: RTM Numerical Validation Results**